rayalan/binary-adages/content/pages/profile-employer-questions.md

 * How do you equip employees to succeed at remote work?
 * What practices are essential to a thriving remote work environment?

+# Uncategorized

+_This bucket is questions I've come up with but haven't had a chance to fit into the right bucket._

+How long were you around at your last position?
+Did you get to see the consequences of your choices?
+Why or why not?
+Are you going to be around to see the consequences of your choices?
+Why do you say that?
+How do you avoid the Peter principle?
+How do you tell if a leader isn't working out as a leader?
+How do you tell if you have done planning right?
+What are three million-dollar problems you'd like solved in your company?